nethesis/nethvoice-report/ui/src/doc-inline/en/data_agent_1_table_agent.md

 - `Occupation`: the percentage of actual time spent on the phone
 - `Minimum, Maximum and Average Duration`: duration of answered calls

-If no agent has been selected, all data will be shown agents, if no queues have been selected, the agents of all available queues.
+If no agent has been selected, all agent will be shown.
+If no queues have been selected, the agents of all available queues will be shown.